AlainDeLong2k/YouTube-Sentiment-Analysis/README.md

 # YouTube Sentiment Analysis

 ## Overview
 YouTube Sentiment Analysis is a web application that allows users to input a YouTube video link and retrieve comments along with their sentiment analysis.
-The application employs a machine learning model to determine whether the comments are positive, negative, or neutral, providing insights into the general opinion of the viewers.
+The application employs a machine learning model to determine whether the comments are positive or negative, providing insights into the general opinion of the viewers.

 ## Features
 - **Input Video Link**: Users can enter any valid YouTube video link.